trampgeek/moodle-qtype_coderunner/Readme.md

   1. fontsize - defaults to 20.
 The size of the Arial font, in px.

+  1. helpmenutext - text to replace the default help menu text.
+Must be a single JSON string written on line using "\n" to separate lines in the menu.
+     For example:

+        {"helpmenutext": "Line1\nLine2\nLine3"}

+    The default value, written here in multiple lines for readability, is:

+        - Double click at a blank space to create a new node/state.
+        - Double click an existing node to "mark" it e.g. as an accept state for Finite State Machines (FSMs).
+Double click again to unmark it.
+        - Click and drag to move a node.
+        - Alt click (or Ctrl alt click) and drag on a node to move a (sub)graph.
+        - Shift click inside one node and drag to another to create a link.
+        - Shift click on a blank space, drag to a node to create a start link (FSMs only).
+        - Click and drag a link to alter its curve.
+        - Click on a link/node to edit its text.
+        - Typing _ followed by a digit makes that digit a subscript.
+        - Typing \\epsilon creates an epsilon character (and similarly for \\alpha, \\beta etc).
+        - Click on a link/node then press the Delete key to remove it (or function-delete on a Mac).

 For example, for a non-directed non-fsm graph set the template parameters field to

         {"isdirected": false, "isfsm": false}